Are you frustrated with constantly losing your work on CapCut because the app keeps crashing in the middle of an important video editing project?

 Clearing the cache data can also troubleshoot the CapCut app if it keeps lagging.

-CapCut developers release new updates every now and then to address the bugs that can cause the mobile app to keep crashing during video editing.
+CapCut developers release new updates every now and then to address the bugs that can cause this problem.

 Therefore, try updating the CapCut app on your iOS or Android device this way: